BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 ```
 This shows one transaction ("88e5d5f3077517d76f5a61491fa52e6aaae078c52bc62d849f09507ef0cfada2") that was received ("receive") by a specific address in my wallet ("n4cqjJE6fqcmeWpftygwPoKMMDva6BpyHf") for a specific amount ("0.47000000").

-You can access similar information with the 'bitcoin-cli listunspent' command, but it only shows the transactions for the money that you haven't sent back out:
+You can access similar information with the `bitcoin-cli listunspent` command, but it only shows the transactions for the money that you haven't spent.
+These are also called UTXOs, and will be vitally important when you're sending money back out into the Bitcoin world:
 ```
 $ bitcoin-cli listunspent
 [